run-slicer/script-poke/README.md

-# script-template
+# script-poke

-A Rollup+TypeScript template for a project based on the slicer scripting API.
+A slicer script binding for the poke bytecode normalization and generic deobfuscation library.